 On August 30, 2023, Hurricane Idalia made landfall near Keaton Beach, Florida, as a category 3 hurricane.
-Based on early actuarial estimates it appears that the impact to the RAP program will be approximately \$15 million, and the SBA has requested and received \$15 million from General Revenue to fund these losses.
+Based on losses reported by RAP insurers it appears that the impact to the RAP program will be approximately \$15 million, and the SBA has requested and received \$15 million from General Revenue to fund these losses.
 We will continue to monitor the actuarial estimates as losses develop.
-The chart below shows the current trajectory of losses paid for Hurricane Idalia under the RAP program through December 31, 2023.
+The chart below shows the current trajectory of losses paid for Hurricane Idalia under the RAP program through June 30, 2024.

-The remaining balance of General Revenue funds being held for payment of Hurricane Idalia reimbursements is approximately \$12.2 million.
+The remaining balance of General Revenue funds being held for payment of Hurricane Idalia reimbursements is approximately \$10.0 million.
 This does not include any investment income being held on the funds prior to payout.

-As of December 31, 2023, one RAP insurer has been reimbursed a total of \$2,821,355.26 for losses from Hurricane Idalia.
-Ultimately, three companies are expected to receive RAP reimbursements for this storm.
-Insurers requesting reimbursements for the 2023-2024 contract year will file a final proof of loss requesting reimbursements no later than June 1, 2029, and the SBA will negotiate a final settlement through a commutation process unless commuted earlier.
+As of June 30, 2024, two RAP insurers have been reimbursed a total of \$5,030,517.77 for losses from Hurricane Idalia.
+Ultimately, four companies are expected to receive RAP reimbursements for this storm.
+Insurers requesting reimbursements for the 2023-2024 contract year will file a final proof of loss requesting reimbursements no later than June 1, 2028, and the SBA will negotiate a final settlement through a commutation process unless commuted earlier.